-As of 2010, the production cost for coins manufactured in China and South Korea typically ranged from US$2.50 to US$7.00 per coin.
-The final cost depended on factors such as the chosen production process, design complexity, use of enamels, and the presence of voids, among others.
+As of 2010, coins manufactured in China and South Korea typically cost between US$2.50 to US$7.00 per coin, relying on the production process and complexity of design, enamels, voids, etc.

 Application Of Military Challenge Coins

-Furthermore, in 2009, the Harley Owners Group (HOG) introduced its exclusive challenge coin, available to Harley-Davidson motorcycle owners.
+In 2009, the Harley Owners Group (HOG) created and made available its own challenge coin to Harley-Davidson motorcycle owners.

-Additionally, Varian Medical Systems, a renowned medical device manufacturer, acknowledges exceptional contributions by its service personnel with military challenge coins.
-Given that a substantial number of Varian employees possess military backgrounds, many have acquired the electronics and mechanical skills necessary to support Varian equipment.
+Varian Medical Systems, a medical device manufacturer, awards military challenge coins for notable accomplishments by its service personnel. an enormous number of Varian employees have military backgrounds, where many of them learn electronics and mechanical skills needed to support Varian equipment.

 Media, Business, and Education

-Numerous instances showcase the distribution of military challenge coins in various sectors, including the media industry:
+Numerous examples illustrate military challenge coins handed out in the media industry:

-In 2020, a military challenge coin created quite a buzz when America’s leading Challenge Coin Maker released a commemorative coin related to an event in Connecticut featuring Trooper Spina.
+In 2020, a military challenge coin went viral when America’s largest challenge coin retailer released a coin about an occasion that occurred in Connecticut with Trooper Spina.

-Director Jon Favreau, in his audio commentary for the DVD release of Iron Man 2, mentioned that he had Iron Man 2 military challenge coins crafted to express gratitude to U.S. Air Force personnel for their cooperation during the filming at Edwards Air Force Base for both Iron Man and its sequel.
+In his audio commentary for the DVD release of Iron Man 2, director Jon Favreau notes that he had Iron Man 2 military challenge coins made to distribute to us Air Force personnel as a gesture of thanks for their cooperation while the production (and its predecessor, Iron Man) filmed on location at Edwards Air Force Base.

-Bill Prady, the executive producer of “The Big Bang Theory,” presented the “executive producer’s military challenge coin” to the crew of the last space shuttle.
+Bill Prady, the chief producer of the large Bang Theory, gave the massive Bang Theory “executive producer’s military challenge coin” to the crew of the last space shuttle.

-Video game companies like Treyarch included military challenge coins in specific packages during the release of Black Ops 2.
+Video game companies like Treyarch gave these military challenge coins with specific packages for the release of Black Ops 2.